 If you’re thinking road trip, prepare for almost sixteen (mostly uninspiring) hours from Toronto.
 But, with airfares as low as they are, the less than four hours from Toronto’s Pearson International Airport, by way of Atlanta flying Delta, is a lot more civilized.

-Not only does Delta provide excellent connections through their Georgia hub, their network covers both Nashville and Memphis, allowing you to land into one and return from the other, for less than $400CAD, all taxes included.
-Even better is the upgrade option to Delta’s Comfort+®, at a measly $25, per direction, more.
+Not only does Delta provide excellent connections through their Georgia hub, their network covers both Nashville and Memphis, allowing you to land into one and return from the other, for an affordable price.
+Even better is the upgrade option to Delta’s Comfort+®.

 But it isn’t just an affordable flight.
 Ranked as one of Fast Company’s ‘Most Innovative Companies Worldwide’, Delta Air Lines has become an industry leader in getting customer service right.
 From in-flight Wi-Fi and cutting-edge tracking technology making lost luggage a thing of the past, to an exceptional on-time performance record making them one of the most reliable American carriers, Delta is a pleasure to fly.